SUSPECTED OR CONFIRMED COVID-19 EMPLOYEE PROTOCOL

 - Remain home.

-- HR will conduct contact tracing and employee will be asked to list names of close contacts over the last 14 days.
+- HR will initiate contact tracing protocols with Roper St. Francis Hospital Registered Nurses.
+Employees will be asked to list names of close contacts.

-- Employee must work with contact tracer per our protocol
+- Employees must work with contact tracers from Roper, DHEC, or The Citadel per our protocol.

 - The individual’s name